On Location: Monterey Park | KCET

 Richard Garvey's name is on Monterey Park's major east-west thoroughfare because he had traveled the road as a mail carrier and in later years he owned the land that it passed through.
 Before the road was named Garvey it was called Coyote Pass and it was one of the only major roads into Los Angeles from the San Gabriel Valley generations before the freeway.
 Coyote Pass was named for the many coyotes in the hills.
 The leafy hills of City Terrace and Monterey Park had more than just coyotes.
 In the early days of lawless Los Angeles bandits and vigilantes lurked in the chaparral and carefully negotiated the undeveloped land between the Pueblo at Olvera Street and El Monte.

-Potato Chip Queen Laura Scudder started her empire in Monterey Park with a service station that on the southwest corner of Garvey and Atlantic back in the 1920s when the land was almost completely undeveloped.
+Potato Chip Queen Laura Scudder started her empire in Monterey Park with a service station on the southwest corner of Garvey and Atlantic back in the 1920s when the land was almost completely undeveloped.
 A documentary on Scudder in the museum reveals that part of the reason she started her business was that people's cars kept breaking down on Garvey near their property.
 Her station was one of the first on the emerging artery.
 A plaque on the northeast corner of the intersection commemorates Scudder and her legacy on Monterey Park.

 Eiji Asahara is a 70-year old Japanese-born Sushi Chef that has lived in Monterey Park since the early 1980s.
 Asahara worked for many years at Shinano's Japanese Restaurant on Atlantic.
 Dating back to 2005, Asahara began telling me different stories about his 30 plus years in Monterey Park.
 His customers from the generation before him had told him about the early days.
 He told me that on the border of Monterey Park and Montebello was an area called "Yokohama Village" that was a Japanese-American community dating back to the 1920s.
 Furthermore he said that this community had informally nicknamed the area, "Banzai Hills" when they first arrived.
 The name came from their enthusiasm regarding the lush, rolling foothills of the neighborhood.